 And as a result of this high pressure on the walls of the blood vessels, they become fragile and prone to damage.

 Understanding the problem

 Now, an immediate rise in blood pressure levels does not show any symptoms.
 Your body has mechanisms in place for taking care of that.

 However, if blood pressure is consistently high, then your health risk of developing several serious conditions increases tremendously.

 Some health risks of high blood pressure are coronary artery disease, stroke, peripheral vascular disease, vision loss, heart failure, or chronic kidney disease.

-Blood pressure is measured at two points- the systolic and diastolic pressures, which are the maximum and minimum pressures respectively.
+Blood pressure is measured based on two parameters: systolic blood pressure and diastolic blood pressure.
+These are the maximum and minimum pressures respectively.
 Systolic blood pressure is the point when the heart contracts and diastolic when the heart relaxes.
-Normal systolic blood pressure is in the range of 100–140 mm Hg and normal diastolic blood pressure varies between 60 to 90 mm Hg.

 High blood pressure or hypertension is present if the resting blood pressure is at or above 140/90 mm Hg for adults.
 Different numbers apply to children.